veekaybee/gitfeed/README.md

 ## Running:

-Gitfeed consists of a post ingest/delete process and a frontend.
+Gitfeed consists of a post ingest/delete process and a front-end.

 1. `git clone`
 2. Kill all instances of running application
 3. Run application
-    + `make run-serve`  # Runs the API and frontend
+    + `make run-serve`  # Runs the API and front-end
-    + `make run-ingest` # Runs the ingest from the jetstream
+    + `make run-ingest` # Runs the ingest from the Jetstream

 ## Developing:

-Gitfeed inclues a Go API that abstracts the repository pattern over a SQLite db.
+Gitfeed includes a Go API that abstracts the repository pattern over a SQLite db.
 Code can be built and deployed using Go binaries.
-The frontend is pure CSS/HTML/Javascript and can be developed ad-hoc without npm.
+The front-end is pure CSS/HTML/Javascript and can be developed ad-hoc without npm.

 <div style="text-align: center;"><img src="/architecture.png" alt="drawing" width="400"/></div>

 To run both, build the Go binary to ingest the data and start the front-end to serve the app and the API.

 1. `git clone`
-2. Backend lives in `cmd`, 'routes', `handlers`, and `db`
+2. Backend lives in `cmd`, `routes`, `handlers`, and `db`
-3. Frontend lives in `static`
+3. Front-end lives in `static`
 4. Use makefile-based development: `make run-serve`, `make run-ingest` for quick dev loops.